LaurensLeeuwis/laurensleeuwis.github.io/State of the apps.md

 - [Contexts](https://contexts.co/) to change the cmd+tab behavior on my mac.
 When using my Macbook in laptop mode (without external screens) I tend to use this shortcut a lot, and this makes it more like it was in windows.
 So a single shortcut for all, not cmd+tab and cmd+backtick for switching apps/windows.
 - [Spotify](https://www.spotify.com/us/download/mac/) is making sure I have nice tunes while doing my work.
 I'm one of the very late adopters; it's amazing ;).
 - [Snappy](https://apps.apple.com/us/app/snappy-snapshots-the-smart-way/id512617038) to easily create screenshots.
+- [Hex Fiend](https://hexfiend.com/) to open and edit files with a Hex Editor
+- [Commander One](https://apps.apple.com/nl/app/commander-one-file-manager/id1035236694) which is like 'Norton Commander' for MacOS.
+I use this to clean up my machine once in a while.
+And I really dislike 'Finder'

 ## Office, web, text